erpel/avv/README.md

 # avv

-avv is a command line client for the http://fahrplan.avv.de/ interface.
+avv is a command-line client for the http://fahrplan.avv.de/ interface.
 It requests public transport connections inside the AVV area.

 ## Basic usage